elie-saliba02/UserInterface/README.md

 Future Development:
 Want the Gateway to collect a stream of data from the microphone and the accelerometer.
 This is done by indication or notification.
 Need to build a GATT profile on the peripheral device and make it compatible with the gateway.
 Note: add a time charactersitic within this profile to determine for how long we want to collect this data.
 Send data to the openPHM project.
+Chapter 9 from the book.
-Chapter 9 (Python concurrency with Asyncio) Scan for multiple devices with a specific UUID.
+Scan for multiple devices with a specific UUID.
 Allow the gateway to connect to multiple devices at the same time.
 This can be done by giving each connection its own process to run in.
 The User Interface can run in the main process, that creates a sub-process for each connection.
 Subprocess creates a thread for the BLE conncetion, and another one for the cloud data upload.
 That requires us to find a way to communicate between processes.

 Demo: